TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 c : Integer;
 ```

 As stated earlier Ada code language is strongly typed, and as such you have to define the data types for each variable.
-Unlike C/C++/C#/Java etc. the identifier `a`, `b` and `c` comes before the data type keyword `Integer` which is the preceded by the assigned value, `5`, that is compatible with that data type.
+Unlike C/C++/C#/Java etc. the identifiers `a`, `b` and `c` comes before the data type keyword `Integer` which is preceded by the assigned value, `5`, that is compatible with that data type.

-So lets look at the assembly code.
-Well this should look familiar to you now... if not revisit the earlier section on C.
+So let's look at the assembly code.
+Well, this should look familiar to you now... if not revisit the earlier section on C.

 ```nasm
 _ada_main: